 "I liked choosing which vegetables I wanted to include in my Scouse as I do not like onion, but learnt about how the taste would make the gravy even better.
 Because of this, I made sure that the pieces of onion that I cut were really small so that it would stew down quickly."
 Ava

 "Inspired by my nan's recipe, I wanted to keep the pieces of potato quite big so that they did not break down when the filling was cooked.
 I learnt that if I cut them small, they would make the filling really thick.
 Therefore, I cut the potato pieces quite big by using the chopping skills we had learnt."
-Luca
+Caitlin

 After creating the existing designs and learning about how the mechanical and electrical systems worked, our next step was to use our existing knowledge to design and build our own models.
 We had our own choice of materials and tried to create a simple design, using what we have learnt to apply it to our own model.
 Finally, we presented our models to the class, explaining the mechanical elements that we had used.